dahadaller/dahadaller.github.io/content/David/328_odd_even_linked_list.md

-This code solves the [Odd Even Linked List](https://leetcode.com/problems/odd-even-linked-list/) problem from LeetCode.
+This post solves the [Odd Even Linked List](https://leetcode.com/problems/odd-even-linked-list/) problem from LeetCode.

 >Given a singly linked list, group all odd nodes together followed by the even nodes.
 Please note here we are talking about the node number and not the value  in the nodes.
 >